asiergr/numericalSDESolvers/README.md

 * Black-Scholes

 ## TODO:
-* General Euler-Maruyama Method to work for any SDE
 * Implement Milstein method
 * Call C++ function directly from Python instead of I/O to file